CadenaR/Clean-Transform-Pipeline/README.md

 # PySpark Clean and Transform Pipeline

 ## Before cloning this repository:
-Install the pyspark-elyra Docker Image from ruslanmv with the following command
+Install and run the pyspark-elyra Docker Image from ruslanmv with the following command
 ```
 docker run -p 8888:8888 ruslanmv/pyspark-elyra:3.1.2
 ```